make a Church

 So, what does God really want His Church to look like?
 The following are the sacrifices God desires us to make to help make His Church become truly beautiful.

-The 20 things we must do to build a Church pleasing to God:
+The 20 things we must do to build a Church pleasing to God that SAVES SOULS:

-- EVERYTHING the Church does needs to be done from PRAYER, with the intention of helping, teaching, and guiding souls on how to OBTAIN SALVATION–by The Way of seeking Perfection–how to truly love God–how to LIVE the faith, and gain true contrition for our offences, so we can grow into a saving faith and accept Our Lord’s gift of Everlasting Life.
-That is why God did/does everything…to bring us to a saving faith, sanctify our souls and perfect us.
+- EVERYTHING the Church does needs to be done from PRAYER, with the intention of helping, teaching, and guiding souls on how to OBTAIN SALVATION–by The Way of seeking Perfection–teaching its members how to truly love God–how to LIVE the faith (obey God’s will), and gain true contrition for our offences, so we can grow into a saving faith and accept Our Lord’s gift of Everlasting Life, must be the driving intention of all we do.
+That is why God did/does everything… to bring us to a saving faith, sanctify our souls and perfect us.

 - The Church must understand its great responsibility it has towards each sheep that comes their way and have great gratitude for all the grace God sends to help save our souls and see that obtaining this grace is CONVENIENT and available for the people.